-The professional development offered under the ENTHUSE Bursary scheme covers a wide range including:
+The professional learning offered under the ENTHUSE Funding scheme covers a wide range, including:

-- leadership programmes for Curriculum Leaders and Heads of Faculty
+- leadership programmes for Curriculum Leaders of STEM (primary and secondary)

-- residential events for teachers of primary science
+- courses for teachers of primary science, including digital technology

-- residential events for teachers of secondary chemistry, physics, biology and technology
+- courses for teachers and technicians of secondary biology, chemistry, environmental science, laboratory science, physics, and technology

-Applications to attend ENTHUSE-funded courses should in the first instance should be made through SSERC.
-Details of the courses available can be found through the CPD pages of the website.
+Applications to attend ENTHUSE-funded courses should be made through SSERC.
+Details of the courses available can be found through the Professional Learning pages of the website.

-ENTHUSE-funded courses run for at least 2 days and may be delivered in one or more parts.
-Many of our ENTHUSE-funded courses are residential in nature.
+ENTHUSE-funded courses run for at least 2 days and may be delivered in one or more parts, some of which may be residential.

-All teachers, tutors, lecturers, teaching assistants and technicians involved in science education at state-funded schools and colleges in Scotland can apply for an ENTHUSE Bursary to help them cover the cost of attending certain courses offered by SSERC in collaboration with National STEM Learning Centre.
+All teachers, tutors, lecturers, technicians and teaching assistants involved in science and technology education at state-funded schools and colleges in Scotland can apply for an ENTHUSE Subsidy for particular courses, which help to cover the cost of attending.

 Participants from independent schools are not eligible to receive ENTHUSE funds for attendance at courses although they may be eligible to attend such courses provided that the registration fee is paid.